AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 * ***CKAN metadata*** - a JSON- encoded string that represents all the metadata related to a particular module without the contents of the module itself.
 It describes the module contents (e.g. version, author, download url, homepage etc.) as well as the steps necessary to perform a complete installation.
 The metadata also contains information about the relationships between mods such as dependencies and recommendations.

+* ***CKAN schema*** - the JSON schema (Draft v4) against which all metadata strings are validated before being accepted into a repository, the latest version of the schema is available [here](https://raw.githubusercontent.com/KSP-CKAN/CKAN/master/CKAN.schema)

 ### CKAN Core

 The "core" of CKAN contains all the code necessary to facilitate the basic operations that CKAN performs - communicating with a CKAN repository